Mahanati Review: Keerthy Suresh Excels In This Befitting Tribute To Mahanati Savitri!

 - WOW!
 Dulquer Salmaan To Play Gemini Ganesan

 Savitri is not just a name, but a brand for various reasons.
-Recreating the magic of Savitri on screen once again is never an easy job and the team of Mahanati, are trying to attempt the same.
+Recreating the magic of Savitri on screen once again, is never an easy job and the team of Mahanati, are trying to attempt the same.
 Will they come out successful like Savitri's early phase of her career or encounter a different result like her second half?

 Mahanati carries an ensemble cast with terrific technicians associated with the movie.

-Actors: Keerthi Suresh, Dulquer Salman, Samantha Akkineni, Vijay Deverkonda, Mohan Babu (Guest Appearance), Rajendra Prasad, Bhanupriya, Prakash Raj, Malavika Nair, Shalini Pandey, Tanikella Bharani, Naha Chaitanya, Sandeep Vanga
+Actors: Keerthi Suresh, Dulquer Salman, Samantha Akkineni, Vijay Deverakonda, Mohan Babu (Guest Appearance), Rajendra Prasad, Bhanupriya, Prakash Raj, Malavika Nair, Shalini Pandey, Tanikella Bharani, Naha Chaitanya, Sandeep Vanga

 Producers: C. Ashwini Dutt, Swapna Dutt & Priyanka Dutt